They are the primary white blood cells that respond to a bacterial infection, so the most common cause of neutrophilia is a bacterial infection.

 Neutrophilia in pathological conditions is generally due to increased bone marrow production.

-Reactive neutrophilia, where the cause is due to extrinsic factors rather than a primary hemopoietic disorder, is common, with infection being the most common cause.
+Reactive neutrophilia, where the cause is extrinsic factors rather than a primary hemopoietic disorder, is expected, with infection being the most common cause.

 Symptoms of high neutrophils

 - High serum iron.

 - High basophil count.